sleclercq/mtgox-java/README.md

 mtgox-java
 ==========

-A Java API for the MtGox bitcoin currency exchange
+A Java API for the MtGox bitcoin currency exchange.